Frank Alford & Hannah Johansdotter

 During the following couple of years they had two children who unfortunately both died.

 In 1866 they emigrated to Missouri.
-Unfortunately, the church records are missing from this period, so we don’t know the exact time, but when their daughter Jossie dies in 1930, she is stated to have been in the US for 65 years.
+Unfortunately, the church records are missing from this period, so we don’t know the exact time, but in 1900 their son Axel is reported to have immigrated that year and to have been in America for 33 years, and when their daughter Jossie dies in 1930, she is stated to have been in the US for 65 years.
 One source reports that they went on the ship Mauritius, which departed from Gothenburg and arrived in New York 6 July 1866.
 This may well have been the case.

 The children who had survived, they brought with them to America.
 They had 9 children in Sweden.